For broadcast towers < 20 miles from your home, a simple indoor antenna may be all you need to receive 60+ channels.

 Q: Indoor antenna?
 What are we looking for?

 There is no 100+ mile indoor antenna.
 Marketing BS.
-An indoor antenna is ideal for broadcast towers <20 miles.
+Outdoor antenna is needed for the 60-100 mile range.
+An indoor antenna is ideal for broadcast towers >30 miles.

 - No local broadcast channels found < 100 miles.
-Good luck.
+Good luck and go high with the outdoor mast.

 STEP 2 : Build/Buy an indoor “HDTV” antenna